iBog/mcp_android_devices/README.md

    - Open Cursor IDE
    - Look for MCP status indicator in the status bar
    - Try asking: "List my Android devices" or "Show connected Android emulators"
+   - Try asking: "Take a screenshot of my Android device" or "Capture the screen from my emulator"
-   - The AI should now be able to use the Android devices tool
+   - The AI should now be able to use both the device listing and screenshot tools

 #### Troubleshooting Cursor IDE Integration